Sunday, October 25, 2009

 Differences Routing Vs Routed protocol

-Similar to my old post, Differences IPv4 Vs IPv6 protocol, I thought it would be interesting to list differences between routed protocol and routing protocol.
+Similar to one of my old posts, Differences IPv4 Vs IPv6 protocol, I thought it would be interesting to list differences between routed protocol and routing protocol.
 I know it’s very basic; however, I am still posting it on this blog and trying to simplify the differences in tabular format

 Routing Protocol